What is motor truck cargo insurance? Common question, simple answer. No matter if you truck in Los Angeles or Orange County CA.

 Even before you are able to pick up a load, you will be required to show proof that you have the required cargo limits.

 These requirements can vary depending on the type of shipment and the value of the load.
+A good tip would to contact your carrier before you physically arrive.

 Insurance Policy Checklist